The Canid Project: educating through photography, narrative, and community outreach

-The Canid Project is an ongoing photo-documentary project started by photographer Amy Shutt.
-Launched in December of 2016, this project's aim, as a global creative narrative, is to document and share the stories of humans and the wild canids who enter each other's lives in some capacity.
-In documenting the human-animal experience we hope to shed light on this relationship through the dynamic sharing of these stories both visually and verbally.
-This long-term photojournalistic project currently includes work in the United States, England, Africa, and with views beyond.
-As a branching feature we strive to provide articles, talks, and exhibitions about the canid species to help educate the public.
+The Canid Project is a creative educational endeavor that began as a photo-documentary project.
+Launched in December of 2016 by photographer Amy Shutt, this project's aim, as a global creative conversation, is to document and share the stories of humans and the wild canids who enter each other's lives in some capacity.
+We actively present this information through our photography, creative non-fiction narrative, exhibits, talks, and community outreach to inspire and educate the public, as well as shed light on how these relationships shape our views on the wild canid species.
+This project currently includes work in the United States, England, Africa, and with views beyond.

-Interested to tell your experience?
+Interested to tell your experience as part of this project?
 Please see our first project bases, our hometowns, below.

 We are looking to hear stories from people in the US and England currently.
 Have you worked with canids in some capacity or just have an interesting experience you'd like to share?
 Please contact us below.

 Amy Shutt has nearly 20 years of formal photography experience.
 She currently specializes in nature and wildlife photography with a recent focus in photo-documentary projects.
 A published photographer, Amy also teaches various photography classes and workshops throughout the United States and beyond.
 Her interest in documenting the human and animal relationship has brought her into contact with people of all backgrounds and from different parts of the world.
 She hopes to shed light on the vast array of these relationships and how they shape who we are and our world view on animals through her photo-documentary projects.